ILC Fact Sheet

 Lobular breast tumors frequently recur many years after primary diagnosis

 While ILC is frequently associated with an excellent initial prognosis, patients can experience late recurrences.
 There is increasing evidence that long-term outcomes of patients with ILC may be worse than those with IDC.

 Lobular breast cancer sometimes has a different metastatic pattern from ductal breast cancer

 If you have been diagnosed with lobular breast cancer, it’s important to know where it can metastasize (spread) and the symptoms.
 Like patients with IDC, people with ILC experience metastases to the bones, lungs, brain, and liver.
 However, there are also significant differences in metastatic patterns between IDC and ILC, including increased spread of ILC to gastrointestinal, abdominal (peritoneal), and ovarian tissues.
 ILC can metastasize many years after diagnosis.
 Report any symptoms you may be experiencing in any of these areas to your oncologist.
-A printable document on the signs and symptoms of metastatic breast cancer can be downloaded here.
+A printable pdf of the sites and symptoms of metastatic breast cancer is available.